Akshay3991/edtech-client/README.md

 # EduTech Project
 EduTech is a fully functional Educational platform designed to enhance the learning experience by enabling users to create, consume, and rate educational content.
-Built using the MERN stack (MongoDB, ExpressJS, ReactJS, and NodeJS), StudyNotion aims to provide a seamless and interactive learning environment for students while offering a platform for instructors to share their expertise and connect with learners globally.
+Built using the MERN stack (MongoDB, ExpressJS, ReactJS, and NodeJS), EducationMart aims to provide a seamless and interactive learning environment for students while offering a platform for instructors to share their expertise and connect with learners globally.

 ## Table of Contents
 - [Introduction](#introduction)